Minimal Clips, Maximum Salience: Long Video Summarization via Key Moment Extraction: Introduction

-We propose a cost-effective clip selection method (Figure~\ref{fig:pipeline}) and apply it to multimodal summarization of long videos such as movies from MovieSum~\citep{DBLP:conf/acl/SaxenaK24}\footnote{\url{https://huggingface.co/datasets/rohitsaxena/MovieSum}} which offer a reliable testbed due to their rich narratives, diverse multimodal cues, and their need for cross-modal integration.
+We propose a cost-effective clip selection method (as shown in Figure~\ref{fig:pipeline}) and apply it to multimodal summarization of long videos such as movies from MovieSum~\citep{DBLP:conf/acl/SaxenaK24}\footnote{\url{https://huggingface.co/datasets/rohitsaxena/MovieSum}} which offer a reliable testbed due to their rich narratives, diverse multimodal cues, and their need for cross-modal integration.

-Unlike LVQA, which can assign confidence scores to individual frames or small frame sets, video summarization requires an understanding of the full context to identify key moments.
+Unlike LVQA that can assign confidence scores to individual frames or small frame sets, video summarization needs an understanding of the full context to identify key moments.
 To preserve temporal information, we treat clips, rather than individual frames, as the basic unit~\citep{DBLP:journals/corr/abs-2504-04471}.
-Moreover, instead of formulating the task as a binary classification over frames, we define it as selecting the top~$K$ most relevant clips from the entire movie.
+Moreover, instead of formulating the task as a binary classification over frames, we define it as selecting the top~$K$ most relevant clips from the entire video.

 In Figure~\ref{fig:pipeline}, we divide the video into 20-second clips and generate a caption for each of them using a lightweight captioning model.
-The resulting captions are then passed to a Large Language Model (LLM), which selects the top~$K$ most important clips to form the basis of the final multimodal summary.
+The resulting captions are then passed to a LLM, which selects the top~$K$ most important clips to form the basis of the final multimodal summary.

 Our contributions are as follows: